UNIC-IFF/monitoring-tool/README.md

 ### Telegraf

-Is an agent collecting system data and be able to transfer them to other entities (in our case influxDB).
+Is an agent, collecting system data and be able to transfer them to other entities (in our case influxDB).

 ### InfluxDb